FarronF/limerick-council-meetings/meetings/2023/02/10-Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 12th October 2022.md

 Sergeant Barry for his work and wished him well in his new role.

-The Members expressed get well wishes to Sergeant N. Flood and wished him a speedy recovery.--- 3
+The Members expressed get well wishes to Sergeant N. Flood and wished him a speedy recovery.
+---
+3

 The Director, on behalf of Management and Staff thanked the Acting Superintendent and Gardaí